 The Highlight of this Kona Tour and What You Should Look Out For

-For my son and me, the highlight was simply going on a REAL submarine ride.
+The highlight for my son and me was going on a REAL submarine ride.
 It’s something unique that many people never have the opportunity to do.
 In fact, our guide said only 1% of people across the globe ever go 100 feet under water.

 And fun fact: our submarine was built in Everett, Washington!